null

 May 17, 2015 Ryan Wade

-Kava: Empathogen; Aphrodisiac Kava Kava is a vital, robust evergreen shrub.
-It grows thick, stout rhizomes and fleshy stems, which upon sit rounded, heart shaped leaves and small, delicate, spiked flowers.
-In Latin, Kava Kava is called Piper methysticum, translating to the intoxicating pepper.
-This intoxicating pepper is native to the Pacific Islands, where the indigenous prepared and consumed a medicinal drink made from those aforementioned thick, stout rhizomes.
-While most p …
+Kava Root: Empathogen; Aphrodisiac Kava Root is a vital, robust evergreen shrub.
+It grows thick, stout rhizomes and fleshy stems, which upon sit rounded, heart-shaped leaves and small, delicate, spiked flowers.
+In Latin, Kava Root is called Piper methysticum, translating to the intoxicating pepper.
+This intoxicating pepper is native to the Pacific Islands, where indigenous people prepared and consumed a medicinal drink made from those aforementioned thick, stout rhizomes.
+Is it Kava Kav …

 May 14, 2015 Ryan Wade